johestephan/VerySimpleHoneypot/README.md

 ## Status
 * 03/18/2015 - switched from pyclamav to pyclamd, now scanning stream instead of file
 * 03/20/2015 - pushed sqlite3 logging into own function, bug fixing
+* 04/22/2015 - added syslog output, what is now default (-l option to enable sqllog)